Mark Pawlak: Career

 His opposition to the Vietnam War and to Defense Department funding of scientific research lead him to give up a promising career in experimental physics.
 He became involved in social justice causes and in progressive education.
 He taught mathematics, sciences, and creative writing, briefly on the west coast at the Santa Barbara Free School.
 He returned to Cambridge to help start The Group School, an independent alternative high school for poor and working class youth, many of whom were public school truants or drop-outs.
-In 1978, he took a position teaching mathematics at the University of Massachusetts Boston, where he continues to teach and to work as an administrator.
+In 1978, he took a position teaching mathematics at the University of Massachusetts Boston, where he taught and worked as an administrator until retiring in 2016.
+Post-retirement, he taught Quantitative Reasoning until 2022.

-Pawlak is the author of nine poetry collections, most recently Reconnaissance: New and Selected Poems and Poetic Journals (2016).
+Pawlak is the author of ten poetry collections, most recently "'Away' Away" (2024) and Reconnaissance: New and Selected Poems and Poetic Journals (2016).
 His original poems have been translated into German, Polish and Spanish.
 In English, his work has appeared widely in such anthologies as The Best American Poetry in 2006 (Billy Collins, ed.), Blood to Remember: American Poets on the Holocaust (Charles Fishman, ed.), and For the Time Being: The Bootstrap Book of Poetic Journals, as well as in numerous magazines and journals, including New American Writing, Mother Jones, Poetry South, The Saint Ann’s Review, Solstice and The World.
 He has been the recipient of two Massachusetts Artist Fellowship awards.